 The challenge for service leaders is to equip their service people with the mindset and skills to not only develop relationship equity, but to also leverage it so that it benefits both the customer and the service provider.

 One of our clients discovered, for example, that their Customer Managers were already appreciated by their customers for their technical expertise – they had strong relationship equity.
 The problem was that they weren’t leveraging their equity to create value for their customers and new revenue opportunities for their own company.

 A baseline self-assessment taken at the start of the Global Partners Training Total Customer Focus™ Service Training program revealed that the Customer Managers were proactively proposing a better solution to equipment performance problems less than 60% of the time (see graph below).
 Likewise, they were routinely looking for ways to go beyond the customer’s basic requirements approximately half the time.

 After these Customer Managers learned and applied new Total Customer Focus™ skills, such as understanding the customer’s big picture, and proactively discovering ways to delight their customer, the frequency of proactively proposing better solutions rose 25%.
 Similarly, finding ways to go beyond meeting the customer’s basic needs increased 30%.

 As a result, the training participants in this Total Customer Focus™ program generated more than $80 million worth of new revenue opportunities during the training period alone.

-To learn more about other Total Customer Focus™ skills, like BEING PROACTIVE, sign up for our Insights blog series.
+To learn more about other Total Customer Focus™ Service Training skills, like being proactive, sign up for our Insights blog series.